 The draft Rules in section 3.2.3 imply that consumption of paths, including TSEs, is based on weekly train orders.
-Asciano believes that consumption of paths should only occur when a train is scheduled rather than when a train is ordered.
-(Asciano believes that this is more appropriate as a schedule implies that times have been applied to a train cycle).
+Asciano believes that consumption of paths should only occur when a train is scheduled on the 48 hour schedule.
+(Asciano believes that this is more appropriate as a schedule implies that times have been applied to a train cycle, for example a schedule shows that a train departs its origin at 12:00 and arrives there at 15:00.
+The weekly train plain does not provide a schedule; it only provides a departure path.
+As the actual schedule is provided via the 48 hour schedule this is the earliest point at which the TSE should be considered as being consumed).

-Asciano believes that the discussion of Contracted TSE Orders in the draft Rules (page 15) should also include a requirement that QR Network complete TSE orders and distribute them to access holders.
+Asciano believes that the discussion of Contracted TSE Orders in the draft Rules (page 16) should also include a requirement that QR Network complete TSE orders and distribute them to access holders.

-Comments on Draft Rules Section 3.2.4 - Schedule Train Service Entitlements and Section 3.2.5 - Schedule Additional Requested Contracted Orders considerations of whether QR Network and / or the access holder are behind in providing or receiving contracted train services.
+Comments on Draft Rules Section 3.2.4 - Schedule Train Service Entitlements and Section 3.2.5 - Schedule Additional Requested Contracted Orders Comments on these two sections are combined as they contain similar wording and concepts.

+Asciano believes that these sections should consider the possibility that, in the context of the path scheduling priority process, there may be instances where the port and shipping needs may legitimately outweigh the draft Rules priority considerations of whether QR Network and / or the access holder are behind in providing or receiving contracted train services.
+For example an access holder may be behind in receiving contracted services but if their is no requirement for the access holder to assemble cargo at the port then prioritising the access holder may not contribute to the optimisation of the coal supply chain.
 Asciano does not oppose the path scheduling priority per se, but believes that the prioritisation should be more flexible and place the issue of port operations at the same level as the priority considerations relating to whether QR Network and / or the access holder are behind in providing or receiving contracted train services.